Analysis | How Britain and the EU Would Trade Under WTO Rules

 5. Can Britain strike new trade deals?

 Yes.
-The British government wants to independently forge new trade deals with non-EU nations like the U.S. While U.S. President Donald Trump talked up the prospects for a “very big trade deal” between the two nations, it’s unclear whether President-elect Joe Biden will move quickly to secure such an agreement.
+The British government wants to independently forge new trade deals with non-EU nations like the U.S. President Donald Trump talked up the prospects for a “very big trade deal” between the two nations and his top trade negotiator, Robert Lighthizer, said it’s “extremely likely” the U.S. and U.K. can reach a free trade agreement before long, potentially even prior to Trump leaving office.
+But if it’s not in place by then, it’s unclear whether President-elect Joe Biden would move as quickly as his predecessor to secure an agreement.
 Biden has pledged to focus on domestic priorities and warned that he would not support a U.K.-U.S. trade deal if Brexit compromised the 1998 Good Friday Agreement that brought peace in Northern Ireland.

 6. What will happen at borders if there’s no deal?